nils-david-s/imt/README.md

 # imt
-Ui layout library for grid based text.
+A Rust Ui layout library for grid-based text layouts.
-No external dependencies
+No external dependencies.

+## License
+MIT